NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 ```
 The `set_source` method can set the data source and keyset files under epoch mode training.
 This overloaded method has two implementations.

-Implementation Ⅰ: only valid when `repeat_dataset` is `False` and `use_model_oversubscriber` is `True`.
+Implementation Ⅰ: only valid when `repeat_dataset` is `False` and `use_embedding_training_cache` is `True`.
 **Arguments**
 * `source`: List[str], the training dataset source.
 It can be specified with several file lists, e.g., `source = ["file_list.1.txt", "file_list.2.txt"]`.
 There is NO default value and it should be specified by users.
 * `keyset`: List[str], the keyset files.
 It should be corresponding to the `source`.
 For example, we can specify `source = ["file_list.1.txt", "file_list.2.txt"]` and `source = ["file_list.1.keyset", "file_list.2.keyset"]`, which have a one-to-one correspondence.
 There is NO default value and it should be specified by users.
 * `eval_source`: String, the evaluation dataset source.
 There is NO default value and it should be specified by users.

-Implementation Ⅱ: only valid when `repeat_dataset` is `False` and `use_model_oversubscriber` is `False`.
+Implementation Ⅱ: only valid when `repeat_dataset` is `False` and `use_embedding_training_cache` is `False`.
 **Arguments**
 * `source`: String, the training dataset source.
 For Norm or Parquet dataset, it should be the file list of training data.
 For Raw dataset, it should be a single training file.
 There is NO default value and it should be specified by users.
 * `eval_source`: String, the evaluation dataset source.
 For Norm or Parquet dataset, it should be the file list of evaluation data.
 For Raw dataset, it should be a single evaluation file.
 There is NO default value and it should be specified by users.

 ## Low-level Training API ##
 For HugeCTR low-level training API, the core data structures are basically the same as the high-level training API.
-On this basis, we expose the internal `LearningRateScheduler`, `DataReader` and `ModelOversubscriber` within the `Model`, and provide some low-level training methods as well.HugeCTR currently supports both epoch mode training and non-epoch mode training for dataset in Norm and Raw formats, and only supports non-epoch mode training for dataset in Parquet format.
+On this basis, we expose the internal `LearningRateScheduler`, `DataReader` and `EmbeddingTrainingCache` within the `Model`, and provide some low-level training methods as well.HugeCTR currently supports both epoch mode training and non-epoch mode training for dataset in Norm and Raw formats, and only supports non-epoch mode training for dataset in Parquet format.
 While introducing the API usage, we will elaborate how to employ these two modes of training.

 ### **LearningRateScheduler** ###
 #### **get_next method**